Setting up Azure Blob Storage

-- Under Settings, select Access keys.
+- Back on your storage account, under Settings, select Access keys.
 You'll need either of the two keys that are displayed under key1 and key2 (storage account keys) when you set up Expense Management.

-To set up Expense Management for Azure Blob Storage, follow these steps:
+To set up Expense Management for Azure Blob Storage:

-- Choose the icon, enter Expense Management Setup, and then choose the related link.
+- Select the icon, enter Expense Management Setup, and then select the related link.

 - On the General FastTab, under Document Storage Type, select Azure Blob Storage to open the Azure Blob Storage settings group.

 - In the fields Storage Account Name, Storage Account Key, and Blob Container Name, enter the corresponding values that you obtained when setting up the storage account and container.

 Expense Management only supports Azure Blob Storage for newer versions of Microsoft Dynamics NAV/Business Central (NAV 2013 or later).